numpy/numpy/doc/source/user/absolute_beginners.rst

   A = np.array([2, 1, 5, 7, 4, 6, 8, 14, 10, 9, 18, 20, 22])

-If you already have Matplotlib installed, you can import it with
+If you already have Matplotlib installed, you can import it with:

 ::